-Digital Twins act as a digital replica for the physical object or service they represent in the health industry, providing monitoring and evaluation without being in close proximity.
+Digital Twins act as a digital replica for the physical object or service they represent in the healthcare industry, providing monitoring and evaluation without being in close proximity.
 Digital Twins are able to provide a secure environment for testing the impact of changes on the performance of a system.
 By distorting reality with system dynamics through machine, process or living body, problems can be predicted if and when they occur, with time to implement necessary changes or procedures.
 This will enable optimal solutions and risk reduction which is particularly important in the health sector.
-Smart machines are more advanced than humans at accurately and consistently gathering and communicating data.
+Smart machines are more advanced than humans accurately and consistently gathering and communicating data.
 This enables any inefficiencies and issues to be spotted quickly in order to save time, money and lives.
 Digital twins are actively playing a crucial role in both hospital design and patient care.

-By creating a Digital Twin of a hospital, operational strategies, capacities, staffing and care models can be observed to determine what actions to take.
-Virtual models can assist in bed shortages, spreading of germs, staff schedules and operating rooms.
-These will help to optimize patient care, cost and performance.
+By creating a Digital Twin of a hospital, operational strategies, capacities, staffing, and care models can be observed to determine what actions to take.
+Virtual models can assist in bed shortages, spreading of germs, staff schedules, and operating rooms.
+These will help to optimize patient care, cost, and performance.
 Digital Twins can virtualize the hospital in order to create a safe environment, which tests the influences of changes on system performance without risks.
 This is hugely important in healthcare as it enables informed strategic decisions to take place in a highly complex and sensitive environment.

-Digital Twin technology can also be used for modelling an individual’s genomic makeup, physiological characteristics, and lifestyle to create personalized medicine.
+Digital Twin technology can also be used for modeling an individual’s genomic makeup, physiological characteristics, and lifestyle to create personalized medicine.
 It has a more individual focus than precision medicine which typically focuses on sample groups within the population.
 Developing a Digital Twin of a human body consists of a more advanced process than any product of engineering.
 Sensors can efficiently provide data to a Digital Twin of any engineered object, but data derived from individuals typically comes from expensive time-consuming tasks, such as blood tests and scans.